3.E.2: Bigfoot SQL

 }

-from the root of the Bigfoot SQL Backend repo - 2.Send a request to
+1. Start the API server with npm start from the root of the Bigfoot SQL Backend repo

 The index.js is the entry point to our application and any request made from the browser to our backend server will go through this file.
 Within the boilerplate code a SightingRouter and SightingController are used to send responses to frontend API requests that you can test as above.
 These files help to maintain the applications structure as we develop further.
 The routers are used to define the url endpoint the frontend can consume, while the controllers query the Sequelize data for reference or alter it, if requested.
 The request is handled by the index, which is passes the request to the appropriate router, before the correct controller method is chosen and an output is used as a response.